sourcegraph/handbook/content/strategy-goals/strategy/iam/index.md

 ### Problem Area: Improve Admin Analytics

-> NOTE: This work has been transitioned to the [growth team](../growth-team/index.md) in Q2.
-The goals remain unchanged.
+*Update*: The MVP of this work is planning to be launched in the July release of Sourcegraph (version 3.42).

 Today, Sourcegraph Admins do not have a clear understanding of how their team is using (or not using) Sourcegraph.
 This information is valuable to help administrators (1) convey the value of Sourcegraph to executives and (2) make key decisions required to do their job effectively, such as monitoring remaining licenses.